lnsongxf/public.package/README.md

 The **grmToolbox** was originally developed for research documented in:

-Eisenhauer, Philipp and James J. Heckman, Edward Vytlacil (2014): The Generalized Roy Model and Cost-Benefit Analysis of Social Programs, Unpublished Manuscript.
+Eisenhauer, Philipp and James J. Heckman, Edward Vytlacil (2014): The Generalized Roy Model and Cost-Benefit Analysis of Social Programs, *Journal of Political Economy*, resubmitted.

 Additional information about the research project is available at http://www.policy-lab.org/cb-analysis.